Arkhan Kaka: International career

 In the selection process in May 2021, the process of his struggle to enter the national team squad did not go smoothly.
 His name was even crossed out by the Indonesia under-17 team head coach, Bima Sakti.
 Luckily in 2022 Elite Pro Academy U16, Arkhan managed to prove his ability, and he passed the selection of the Indonesia under-17 team.

 In July 2022, he made his debut on the 2022 AFF U-16 Youth Championship against Philippines U17 which he scored one goal in that match.
 Arkhan and his national team won in the final stage against Vietnam U-17 and achieved their champion on the tournament which Arkhan scored a total of two goals.

 On 5 October 2022, Arkhan scored a quadtrick against Guam U17 in a 14–0 win at the 2023 AFC U-17 Asian Cup qualification.

 In January 2023, Arkhan was called up by Shin Tae-Yong to the Indonesia under-20 team for the training centre in preparation for 2023 AFC U-20 Asian Cup.
 On 17 January 2023, Arkhan made his debut for the team against Fiji U20 in a 4–0 win.

 On 10 November 2023, Arkhan scored a goal against Ecuador U-17 in the 2023 FIFA U-17 World Cup group stage, which ended in a 1–1 draw.
 Thus, Arkhan became the first Indonesian to score a goal in a FIFA World Cup of any age-group.
 On 13 November 2023, Arkhan scored another goal, this time against Panama U-17 in another 1–1 draw in the group stage.

 In June 2024, he took part in the Maurice Revello Tournament in France with Indonesia.

 On 25 November 2024, Kaka received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.
 He made his senior debut against Myanmar in a 1–0 win, he went to became the youngest debutant for the senior team at the age of 17 years and 97 days old.
+However, this record was broken by Mathew Baker on 5 June 2026.